chois9105/chois9105.github.io/_posts/2018-01-01-creating-springboot-with-h2.markdown

 ---

 layout: post
-title:  "Creating spring boot project with H2 DB"
+title:  "Creating spring boot project with H2 DB."
 subtitle: 'If you want to create spring project with h2 db, this post help you make it.'
 date:   2018-01-01
 categories: spring